 - Incorrect details on the parking ticket

 - Missing vital information on the slip

 If you follow the instructions given by both the city and the DoNotPay app, you have a high chance of winning your dispute.
 It is entirely worth your time and effort, whether or not you were wrong.
-Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.
+Access DoNotPay through any web browser.

 How long will it take for me to dispute my SF parking tickets?